amnshrestha/openFace-mac-installation-wiki/Datasets.md

 A number of publicly available datasets have been used to train and evaluate the OpenFace system, this page lists all of the datasets used.
+Without the availability of these datasets, OpenFace would not be possible and we thank their creators.

 ## Datasets used for training AUs in OpenFace